KatherineMichel/digital-commonplace/README.md

 * [Cal Newport: Deep Work: Rules for Focused Success in a Distracted World](https://www.amazon.com/dp/1455586692)

 <!--
+https://twitter.com/peterpham/status/954467551538393089 | Peter Pham on Twitter: "The thing is you can't confuse hard work with results.
+I don't care if you are in the office 1hr a week if you get results.… https://t.co/dzwaxcWv77"

 https://www.amazon.com/Indistractable-Control-Your-Attention-Choose-ebook/dp/B07PG2W6DC/ref=tmm_kin_swatch_0?_encoding=UTF8&qid=1597704118&sr=8-1-spons | Amazon.com: Indistractable: How to Control Your Attention and Choose Your Life eBook: Eyal, Nir: Kindle Store

 https://twitter.com/kathleencodes/status/1212945670849490945 | Kathleen Vignos on Twitter: "I’m finding Deep Work by Cal Newport an excellent new year’s read.
 4 approaches for deep concentration: 1/Monastic: only deep work 2/Bimodal: short retreats or seasons 3/Rhythmic: daily regular habit 4/Journalistic: alternating betw deep &amp; shallow thru the day.
 I use # 2; you?" / Twitter